Historical gold mine tailings

 If you think you may have found Chinese mystery snails anywhere in Canada, please let us know!
-Take a photograph & make a note of the location (lake name) and details, then send us an email at firstname.lastname@example.org.
-If you like, you can report it via the iNaturalist app, then give us a heads-up via the email above.
+Take a photograph & make a note of the location (lake name) and details, then call / email DFO Maritimes Aquatic Invasive species or report it via the iNaturalist app.

 Many lakes and rivers in Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland have been found to have Chinese mystery snails.
 To date, most work on aquatic invasive species only focused on sport fish species.
 However invasive aquatic invertebrates such as the Chinese mystery snails are also of concern.
 The Chinese mystery snails are an aquarium & food species native to east Asia which may be spreading through the Shubenacadie waterway system in Nova Scotia and the Saint John System in New Brunswick.
 Reports also have been made from Newfoundland and Prince Edward Island.

-Chinese mystery snails, Cipangopaludina chinesis (synonyms: Bellamya chinensis, Paludina chinensis), are more recently discovered in Nova Scotia lakes and New Brunswick river systems at high numbers.
+Chinese mystery snails, Cipangopaludina chinensis (synonyms: Bellamya chinensis, Paludina chinensis), have been recently discovered in Nova Scotia lakes and New Brunswick river systems at high numbers.
 Those are thought to be probable aquarium species released inappropriately into lakes.
 Those snails have been reported widely across the USA but are not as well studied in Canada.

-This snail species orginates from the far east of Asia & Russia regions.
+This snail species originates from the far east of Asia & Russia regions.
 Chinese mystery snails are a very hardy species which can tolerate a wide range of temperatures in freshwater ecosystems.
 Those snails have a "trapdoor" (operculum) covering their shell opening providing significant protection.

 Chinese mystery snails have gills for underwater respiration and can survive extended periods in air.
 In addition, those snails are live-bearing (does not lay eggs), with female snails having the capacity to contain over 100 fertilized embryos for eventual development and release as juvenile snails.